Myoviridae: Virology

-Viruses in Myoviridae are non-enveloped, with head-tail (with a neck) geometries.
+Viruses in the former family Myoviridae are non-enveloped, with head-tail (with a neck) geometries.
 Genomes are linear, double-stranded DNA, around 33-244kb in length.
 The genome codes for 40 to 415 proteins.
 It has terminally redundant sequences.
 The GC-content is ~35%.
 The genome encodes 200-300 proteins that are transcribed in operons.
 5-Hydroxymethylcytosine may be present in the genome (instead of thymidine).

 The tubular tail has helical symmetry and is 16-20 nm in diameter.
 It consists of a central tube, a contractile sheath, a collar, a base plate, six tail pins and six long fibers.
 It is similar to Tectiviridae, but differs in the fact that a myovirus' tail is permanent.

 Contractions of the tail require ATP.
 On contraction of the sheath, sheath subunits slide over each other and the tail shortens to 10–15 nm in length.

 Life cycle

 On attaching to a host cell, the virus uses its contractile sheath like a syringe, piercing the cell wall with its central tube and injecting the genetic material into the host.
 The injected DNA takes over the host cell's mechanisms for transcription and translation and begins to manufacture new viruses.
 Replication follows the replicative transposition model.
 DNA-templated transcription is the method of transcription.
 Translation takes place by -1 ribosomal frameshifting.
 The virus exits the host cell by lysis, and holin/endolysin/spanin proteins.

 Bacteria and archaea serve as the natural host.
 Transmission route is passive diffusion.

 Although Myoviruses are in general lytic, lacking the genes required to become lysogenic, a number of temperate species are known.